 1. Can I Walk Around at Night?

 “Walking around at night” is a bit of a general statement.
 So here are a few examples that may assist you:

 Can I walk around the V&A Waterfront at night?
 Within the mall and immediate precinct, yes.
 This is a perfectly safe and secure mall, however, I would not walk away from the Waterfront after dark.

 If you’d like to walk from one end of Long street to the other, I would strongly advise against this.
-There are a lot of “dead” zones between the busy blocks that will make you vulnerable.
+There are a lot of “dead” zones between the busy blocks that will make you vulnerable to opportunistic crime.

 Can I walk back to my hotel?
 At night, no. Many tourists stay in Tamboerskloof, Bokaap or St George’s Mall, which are all within the city bowl and are easily accessed by a short walk.
 However, the city quietens down hugely at night and this makes you a target.

-Get an Uber from Long street, V&A Waterfront, Fugard Theatre or Kloof street and avoid walking into any dark and quiet areas at night.
-Don’t get out until you can see your hotel, ensure they drop you in the lobby.
+Get an Uber from Long street, V&A Waterfront or Kloof street and avoid walking into any dark and quiet areas at night.
+Ensure the Uber drops you at the hotel foyer, not nearby, for the most safety (and cameras).

 I’ve personally walked around a number of parts of the city, over the years, for various reasons.
 I know it very well, but it has still been a risk doing it alone and I wouldn’t do it now.

 There are many local and international members of the hospitality industry who take great pride in their positions within South African hotels.
 There are also, however, a great number of moving parts and people within hotels.
 This makes any person vulnerable and routine checks are important.